Important Dates & Information

 If students need to access their timetable they should do so on the school/BYOD laptop – if you don’t have a laptop contact the year level coordinator as soon as possible.
 All students should Check Compass Schedule Daily for changes.

-Please read the CSC Mobile Phone school policy for more information.
+Please read the CSC Mobile Phone school policy for more information and refer to the Victorian Government Mobile Phone Policy and Mobile Phone non-compliance staged response (image).
 We appreciate your support with this matter and if you wish to discuss this policy further, please do not hesitate in contacting the college.

 If there’s shared custody